LuckyYeti67/Aether-card-game/documents.md

 ### Graveyard
 - Where cards go when they are destroyed or discarded

-### Warp Zone
-- Cards with certain effects are sent here face down

 ### Void Zone
+- Cards are sent here by certain effects
 - Separate from the graveyard, used for permanent removal

 ---